chrnie/ansible-role-mysql/README.md

     mysql_replication_user: []

 Replication settings.
 Set `mysql_server_id` and `mysql_replication_role` by server (e.g. the master would be ID `1`, with the `mysql_replication_role` of `master`, and the slave would be ID `2`, with the `mysql_replication_role` of `slave`).
 The `mysql_replication_user` uses the same keys as `mysql_users`, and is created on master servers, and used to replicate on all the slaves.
+Set mysql_replication_role to `mastermaster` on both nodes of a pair of masters and mysql_replication_master to the `opposite_node` to enable master-master replication.
+Set mysql_binlog_format to "MIXED" in this case!

 ### Later versions of MySQL on CentOS 7